Prof Bettina E. Schmidt PhHabil; PhD; MA

 - Invited lecture at the International Conference on the Comparative Study of Religious Experience in Contemporary Taiwan, Graduate Institute of Religious Studies, National Chengchi University, Taiwan in 2011

-- Invited lecture at the University of Marburg, in 2012 as well as several invited papers at research seminars in UK universities (e.g., Edinburgh, St Andrews, SOAS, Cardiff, Oxford, Durham)
+- invited papers at research seminars in the UK and Germany (e.g., Edinburgh, St Andrews, SOAS, Cardiff, Oxford, Durham)

 A selection of recent invited lectures and conference papers

 February 2018: 'The contentious field of the study of religious experience: The challenging influence of Rudolf Otto, Andrew Lang and other founding fathers', Open University.

 September 2017: 'Anthropology of Religious Experience: a deictic approach to the study of mediumship', Cologne.

 August 2016: ‘Anthropology and the study of religious experience.
 Spirit possession and wellbeing in Brazil’, Universidade Federal de Santa Catarina, in Florianopolis, Brazil.